 Deadline: February 19th

-Funded by the Sperry and Hutchinson Company, The Beinecke Scholarship Program selects around 20 college juniors each year who are motivated to pursue a master’s or Ph.D. degree in any major within the arts, humanities, and social sciences.
-Scholars receive $4,000 immediately and an additional $30,000 while attending an accredited grad school.
-There’s also a Beinecke African Scholarship Program for African students pursuing a master’s degree in wildlife ecology or conservation in the United States.
+The Sperry and Hutchinson Company, funds the Beinecke Scholarship Program.
+The program selects around 20 college juniors each year who are motivated to pursue a master’s or Ph.D. degree.
+Their aspirations can be any major within the arts, humanities, and social sciences.
+Scholars receive $4,000 up front.
+They receive an additional $30,000 while attending an accredited graduate school.
+There’s also a Beinecke African Scholarship Program for African students.
+This is open to graduate students pursuing a master’s degree in wildlife ecology or conservation in the United States.

 Contact